 The broadest spatial temperature and salinity coverage of the Scotian Shelf is obtained during the annual July Fisheries and Oceans Canada (DFO) ecosystem survey which covers the Scotian Shelf from Cabot Strait to the Bay of Fundy.
 The deep water boundary of the survey is marked roughly by the 200 m isobath along the shelf break at the Laurentian Channel, at the outer Scotian Shelf, and at the Northeast Channel into the Gulf of Maine towards the Bay of Fundy.
-A total of 216 CTD stations were sampled during the 2015 survey.
-The groundfish survey takes one month to complete with the area west of Halifax sampled first and the area east of Halifax sampled last.
-In 2015, it took 1.5 months with a 05 month gap in about the middle for ship-related issues.
+A total of 250 CTD stations were sampled during the 2016 survey.
+The groundfish survey normally takes one month to complete with the area west of Halifax sampled first and the area east of Halifax sampled last.

-The temperatures from the survey were combined and interpolated onto a 0.2° by 0.2° latitudelongitude grid using an objective analysis procedure known as optimal estimation.
+The temperatures from the survey were combined and interpolated onto a 0.2° by 0.2° latitude-longitude grid using an objective analysis procedure known as optimal estimation.
 The interpolation method uses the 15 "nearest neighbours" with a horizontal length scale of 30 km and a vertical length scale of 15 m in the upper 40 m and 25 m at deeper depths.
 Data near the interpolation grid point are weighted proportionately more than those farther away.
 Temperatures were optimally estimated for at the standard depths (e.g. 0 m, 10m, 20m, ...) and for near the bottom.
 Only the bottom temperatures are presented here.

-Bottom temperatures ranged from an average of 4.9°C in NAFO Division 4Vs to 8.2°C in 4X during 2015, illustrating the difference in the environmental conditions across the Shelf (Fig. 11).
-The anomalies were positive for these NAFO Divisions in 2015: +0.9°C (+2.2 SD) in 4Vn; +1.9°C (+2.8 SD) in 4Vs; +1.6°C (+2.1 SD) in 4W; and +0.9°C (+1.3 SD) in 4X (Fig. 12 A-D).
-Compared to 2012, the year where record or near record warm bottom temperatures were observed, bottom temperatures were different by -0.4°C, +0.7°C, -0.2°C and -1.3°C in Divisions 4Vn, 4Vs, 4W and 4X.
-Division 4Vs almost set a record high.
+Bottom temperatures ranged from an average of 4.8°C in NAFO Division 4Vs to 9.1°C in 4X during 2016, illustrating the difference in the environmental conditions across the Shelf (Fig. 11).
+The anomalies were positive for these NAFO Divisions in 2016: +0.9°C (+2.1 SD) in 4Vn; +1.5°C (+2.1 SD) in 4Vs; +1.7°C (+2.3 SD) in 4W; and +1.9°C (+2.6 SD) in 4X (Fig. 12 A-D).
+Compared to 2014 record warm year for 4Vn and 4W, 4Vn was the 4th warmest year, 0.3°C lower than the record and 4W was the 2nd warmest year, 0.2°C lower than the record.
+4Vs was the 3rd warmest year; 2015 was the 2nd warmest.
+4X was the 2nd warmest year, 0.3°C lower than the 2012 record temperature.